"The Dictator" film launches in offensive style

 General Aladeen is the despotic ruler of an oil-rich country who is forced to travel to the United States in a last-ditch attempt to prevent a UN-backed coup d'etat.

-Early reviews of The Dictator, inspired by the Arab Spring uprisings as well as the nuclear programs in Iran and North Korea, have been generally positive.
+Early reviews of The Dictator, inspired by the Arab Spring uprisings as well as the nuclear programmes in Iran and North Korea, have been generally positive.

 Chris Tookey of the Daily Mail newspaper awarded it five stars out of five, writing: "The Dictator may be the most conventionally structured of Sacha Baron Cohen's films -- it's essentially a romcom -- but to my mind it's the funniest."